Copyright Registration In India

 Once all objections (if any) are resolved and the application is approved, the Registrar of Copyrights officially issues the Copyright Registration Certificate.
 This document serves as legal proof of ownership and strengthens the copyright holder’s rights, providing protection against infringement and unauthorized use.

-The entire Copyright Registration process typically takes 6 to 8 months, provided there are no objections or complications.
+The entire Online Copyright Registration process typically takes 6 to 8 months, provided there are no objections or complications.
 However, it may take longer if legal disputes arise.

 Different Types Of Copyrights